left-no-crumbz/techwrite-blog/README.md

 # techwrite-blog
-A blog website for our midterm performance task in Technical Writing
+A blog website for our midterm output in Technical Writing.
+Bits and Bytes is a fictional blog created solely for educational purposes related to a Technical Writing midterm project.